Cosminovici22/apd_1/README.md

 This is a custom Java thread pool implementation used to solve the classic readers-writers concurrency problem.

+All self-written code is inside the `src/main/java/org/apd/threadpool` and `src/main/java/org/apd/executor/worker` directories and `src/main/java/org/apd/executor/TaskExecutor.java`.

+A performance analysis of the solution is available inside `README.md.old`.

+## Implementation details

 The thread pool is implemented inside `src/main/java/org/apd/threadpool`.

 The readers-writers problem is solved using 3 methods, implemented inside